Tunka-Grande & TAIGA-Muon

 Tunka-Grande station (surface and underground parts)

 The TAIGA-Muon detectors complement the existing scintillation array with an estimated total detector area of about 2000 m2.
-The each cluster of the TAIGA-MUON facility (currently there are 3 of them) includes 8 ground and 8 underground scintillation counters.
+Each cluster of the TAIGA-Muon facility (currently there are 3 of them) includes 8 ground and 8 underground scintillation counters.
 Ground-based devices are used to detect all charged EAS particles at the level of the facility, and underground devices are used to detect the muon component.
-It is worth noting that the operation of the new array in a wide range of zenith angles of arrival of primary particles will not only determine the flux of diffuse gamma rays, but also find local areas with an excess of them.
+It is worth noting that the operation of the new array in a wide range of zenith angles of arrival of primary particles will not only determine the flux of diffuse gamma rays but also identify local areas with an excess of them.
 Subsequently, upon detection, such areas will be studied in detail using the TAIGA-HiSCORE and TAIGA-IACT arrays.

 Muon